tensorflow/probability/tensorflow_probability/g3doc/install.md

 ## Nightly builds

-There are also nightly builds of TensorFlow Probability under the pip packages `tfp-nightly` and `tfp-nightly-gpu`, which depend on `tf-nightly` and `tf-nightly-gpu`, respectively.
-These builds include newer features, but may be less stable than the versioned releases.
+There are also nightly builds of TensorFlow Probability under the pip package `tfp-nightly`, which depend on one of `tf-nightly` and `tf-nightly-gpu`.
+Nightly builds include newer features, but may be less stable than the versioned releases.

 ## Install from source